Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Experiment

-\textit{Metrics.} We choose Recall at rank K=\{1, 5, 10\} (R@K), Median Rank (MdR), and mean rank (MnR) to evaluate the retrieval performance.

-\textit{Implementation Details.} We adopt CLIP (ViT-B/32)~\cite{radford2021learning} as the base bi-encoder, equipped with a 4-layer Temporal Transformer~\cite{vaswani2017attention} for video encoding.
+\paragraph{Implementation Details.} We adopt CLIP (ViT-B/32)~\cite{radford2021learning} as the base dual-encoder, equipped with a 4-layer Temporal Transformer~\cite{vaswani2017attention} following the CLIP vision encoder for video encoding.
 Following prior works~\cite{luo2022clip4clip, gorti2022x, li2023progressive, DRLTVR2022}, we use 32-word captions and 12 video frames for MSR-VTT and MSVD, and 64-word captions with 64 frames for DiDeMo and ActivityNet Captions due to their longer video durations.
 We use the Adam optimizer~\cite{diederik2014adam} with linear warm-up, as in prior works.
-The learning rate is set to $1\text{e}{-7}$ for CLIP’s text and visual encoders, and $1\text{e}{-4}$ for all other modules (except $3\text{e}{-4}$ for ActivityNet).
-We set $\tau = 0.01$, $\sigma = 2$, and $\lambda = 0.5$.
+The learning rate is set to $1\text{e}{-7}$ for CLIP’s text and visual encoders, and $1\text{e}{-4}$ for all other modules.
+We set $\beta=0.07$, $\tau = 0.01$, $\alpha = 2$, and $\lambda = 0.5$ for MSR-VTT.
 All experiments use a batch size of 128.
 We train the model for 5 epochs on MSR-VTT, MSVD, and DiDeMo, and 10 epochs on ActivityNet Captions.
 All experiments are conducted on 4 to 8 GPUs including RTX 4090, A100 and V100.